ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

     In other languages, such as German, which uses compound words, the accuracy of the part of speech information is even more important to help determine word boundaries.

+- **`poscode (Chinese)`**

+    Specifies a code that identifies the part of speech.
+The part of speech value is important for text tokenization and pre-annotation in languages like Chinese (simplified and traditional) that do not use white space to denote word boundaries.
+    - 32 - Noun
+    - 31 - Noun (Family name)
+    - 35 - Noun (Organization)
+    - 34 - Noun (Other)
+    - 33 - Noun (Person Name)

 - **`poscode (Japanese)`**

     Specifies a code that identifies the part of speech.
 The part of speech value is important for text tokenization and pre-annotation in languages like Japanese that do not use white space to denote word boundaries.